Dr. Angeline Bottera

 Biography —

-Dr. Angeline Bottera is an Assistant Research Professor and the Associate Director of the CARE lab.
-She completed her undergraduate degree in Psychology at Trinity University, where she worked with Dr. Carolyn Becker.
+Dr. Angeline Bottera completed her undergraduate degree in Psychology at Trinity University, where she worked with Dr. Carolyn Becker.
 She completed her Ph.D. in Clinical Psychology at the University of Wyoming under the mentorship of Dr. Kyle De Young.
 She completed her internship/residency training at West Virginia University School of Medicine/Charleston Area Medical Center under the supervision and mentorship of Dr. Jessica Luzier.
 Prior to joining the CARE team, Dr. Bottera completed a postdoctoral fellowship with the Midwest T32 Eating Disorders Program at the University of Chicago under the supervision and mentorship of Drs.
 Jennifer Wildes and Carol Peterson.
 Dr. Bottera has experience treating individuals with eating disorders at varying levels of care, including outpatient and partial hospitalization.
 She also has experience working with individuals with sleep-wake disorders (e.g., insomnia), mood, anxiety, borderline personality disorder, post-traumatic stress disorder, and obsessive-compulsive disorder.
 In her spare time, Dr. Bottera enjoys spending time with her husband and friends/family, playing with her dog (Meli), hiking, playing board games, attending KU sporting events, and baking.

 Education —